moremorefor/PhotoshopTinyPatch/README.md

 Move Selected Layers like Illustrator's way.

 ### SortOrderLayers
-Sorted on the basis of the number of the layer name. *Now, ascending order only.
+Sorted on the basis of the number of the layer name. <del>*Now, ascending order only.</del>
+From the Dialog, you can select ascending or descending.

 ##LICENSE
 Copyright (C) more_more_for.